Spanish 103, 104: Spanish for Teachers. (I) One unit.

 It is interesting to know that many Latin American and Spanish writers began their professional careers as journalists.
 Through the study of chronicles and reportage, one can trace some of the most important moments in the social, cultural, political, and intellectual history of Latin America and Spain.
 Today, canonical Hispanic authors publish op-ed columns in major newspapers around the world.
 This course focuses on chronicles and reportage written by Spanish and Latin American writers such as Tomás Eloy Martínez, Gabriel García Márquez, Alma Guillermoprieto, Rosa Montero, Mario Vargas Llosa, José Martí, and Antonio Muñoz Molina.
 Students will also be exposed to various techniques in creative writing as they produce their own chronicles in Spanish.
 Prerequisites: Spanish 231 or permission of the instructor.
 Offered as required.

-This course aims to increase students’ ability to think, read, discuss, and write critically about literature from the Spanish speaking world.
-Latin American, latino and peninsular works will be approached from different analytical perspectives by also taking into account the particular cultural, historical, and philosophical background inherent to each text.
-Critical models to becovered include reader-response, marxism, feminism, Queer theory, and post-colonialism.
-Prerequisite: Spanish 232 or equivalent.
+How do literary texts enable us to reach a deeper appreciation of other cultures and a better understanding of who we are?
+This class will expose students to the uniqueness of Latin American and Spanish writers through some of their most thought-provoking works.
+The course introduces basic tools to help increase students’ ability to think, read, discuss, and write critically about literature from the Spanish-speaking world.
+Works will be approached from different analytical perspectives by also taking into account the particular cultural, historical, political, and philosophical background inherent to each text.
+This class provides Spanish majors and minors with a solid foundation for upper-level classes.
+Prerequisite: Spanish 232 or permission of instructor.
+Open to native speakers of Spanish.
 Offered fall semester.

 This course presents issues of culture and history from the Spanish-speaking world through close analysis and discussion of films of major directors.
 Topics will vary by semester and will cover such themes as the Spanish Civil War, visions of rural and urban life, artistic production, poverty and its consequences, fantasy in film, gender, representations on screen etc. The class is writing intensive in Spanish.
 Prerequisites: SP 310 or permission of the instructor.
 Offered as required.